ubi-agni/tactile_toolbox/tactile_calibration/tactile_calibration_tools/README.md

 # Overview

+This toolbox contains 2 applications, a recorder and a generator

+## Recorder

+The recorder is a helper to record a raw and a reference signal to be calibrated through the generator.

+## Generator

-This application extract a Piece Wise Linear (PWL) calibration mapping from a dataset composed of raw values of a cell and corresponding ref values of a calibration tool while pressing/releasing the calibrated cell.
+The gerenator extracts a Piece Wise Linear (PWL) calibration mapping from a dataset composed of raw values of a cell and corresponding ref values of a calibration tool while pressing/releasing the calibrated cell.
 The PWL mapping is computed with a library pwlf  https://github.com/cjekel/piecewise_linear_fit_py that must be installed in the system (see Requirements)

 The default data expected is in form of a rosbag file with a name "calib_##_*.bag" containing raw values at channel 0 of a tactile_msgs and ref values at a channel 1.